George Marshall-Hall: Musical contributions in Australia

-A flamboyant extrovert of immense vitality and exuberance, Marshall-Hall prized "constant activity ... constant striving" that absorbs one's "whole energy", arousing "a condition of ... superabundant life" and enabling one to partake "to the utmost of the joy of living".
+As an extrovert, Marshall-Hall prized "constant activity ... constant striving" that absorbs one's "whole energy", arousing "a condition of ... superabundant life" and enabling one to partake "to the utmost of the joy of living".
 And this outlook was reflected in the way he lived his life.
 Contemporaries remarked on his loud laughter and his habit of humming operatic airs as he strode around town, of tapping his baton importunately on the podium and glaring at restive concert audiences to achieve silence when conducting, and of writing explosive comments – such as "O superfine Assiduity" and "monstrous ignorance" – in the margins of books he read, by way of showing his contempt for the writer.

 This same insatiable energy governed his musical activities in Melbourne, where he arrived to take up his new position at the beginning of 1891.
 During the following quarter of a century he was to exercise a wide-ranging and deep influence on music education, appreciation and performance in his new home.
 He soon showed that he would not be satisfied with simply presiding over the university's new music department with its degree and diploma courses.
 The former was focused on composition, the latter on performance, but there was little sustained demand for either.
 In the whole of the first decade of the chair's existence only three students obtained a degree in music and twenty-three acquired a diploma.
 Moreover, Marshall-Hall complained that he had no control over the practical work of diploma students, as apart from himself the university employed no music staff, which meant that students had to take private lessons from teachers of their choice in the external community.
 To overcome this problem and increase enrolments Marshall-Hall called for the establishment of a university conservatorium, and on 19 July 1894, legislation was passed to create the first conservatorium in the British Empire within a university.
 With the professor as ex-officio director it opened for business in 1895, renting premises initially in the unfinished Queen's Coffee Palace on the corner of Rathdowne and Victoria streets, Carlton, but moving soon afterwards to the ground-floor of the Victorian Artists' Society building in East Melbourne.
 From the beginning enrolments boomed.